-At our 2017 annual meeting, AFG held an advisory vote on the compensation of its named executive officers, commonly referred to as a Say-on-Pay vote.
-Our shareholders approved the compensation of our named executive officers, with 96% of votes cast in 2017 (versus 83% in 2016) in favor of our Say-on-Pay resolution.
+AFG annually holds an advisory vote on the compensation of its named executive officers, commonly referred to as a Say-on-Pay vote.
+Our shareholders approved the compensation of our named executive officers, with 94% and 96% of votes cast in 2018 and 2017, respectively, in favor of our Say-on-Pay resolution.

-The Compensation Committee during 2017 considered the vote on our Say-on-Pay resolution.
-The Compensation Committee evaluated the Company's 2016 record performance and determined that the Co-CEOs and other named executive officers were rewarded, largely in the form of bonuses and awards based on Company performance, consistent with the Company's pay-for-performance philosophy.
+The Compensation Committee believes that the result of the advisory vote is valuable in assessing its compensation decisions and considers each year's vote in its annual review of the Company's executive compensation programs.
+In considering 2018 compensation, the Compensation Committee concluded that the 2017 performance of our named executive officers, particularly the Co-CEOs, was excellent.
+The Compensation Committee commended the Company's record 2017 results and its executives' management of the property and casualty insurance operations in light of 2017's record global catastrophe losses for the insurance industry.
+The Compensation Committee evaluated the Company's 2017 record performance and determined that the Co-CEOs and other named executive officers were rewarded, largely in the form of bonuses and awards based on Company performance, consistent with the Company's pay-forperformance philosophy.